 Fight or flight

-Obviously, your face isn’t going to fight or fly away, but when your body has that sort of serious response to a stimulus, there are certain reactions throughout your body.
+When your body has a serious response to a stimulus there are a number of reactions that happen.
 Your adrenal gland secretes powerful hormones including cortisol, adrenaline, and even a little bit of testosterone.

-When those hormones and chemicals are released en masse like that in the body, your skin can react.
+When those hormones and chemicals are released en masse, your skin can react.
 Expect to see pimples, cold sores, eczema, psoriasis, and an immediate flush.

 If you’re sad and crying, you are no stranger to puffy eyes, dark circles, and mottled skin.
 This is a common reaction that, for some, can last much longer than your crying.